October 9, 2024

 Fix:

-• Water thoroughly but less frequently.
-You want to keep the soil moist but not waterlogged.
+• Keep watering but do it less often.
+The soil should be moist but not waterlogged.

 3. Poor Light Conditions

-Spider plants thrive in bright, indirect light.
-Too much direct sunlight can scorch the leaves which will lead to yellowing.
-But on the other side too little light can cause fading and weakness.
+But on the other side too little light can also cause weak leaves that look faded.
 So the right balance is important.

 Fix: